 You may be shy when talking about money.
 But your landlord, electricity provider, ISP, IRS, and your employees - they’re not shy when it comes to money.
 You provide a valuable service and if you’re going to be coy about the payment, don’t expect your good manners to be appreciated.
 If you want to keep the lights on and make the payroll, approach the conversation as a professional and never feel intimidated.

 As you iterate the proposal and talk about the project scope, you’ll refine the final proposal on which the client will sign off.
-The estimate doesn’t have to be the same as the final total you’re going to bill because you’ll discover new information during the project and the scope will change.
+The budget estimate doesn’t have to be the same as the final total you’re going to bill because you’ll discover new information during the project and the scope will change.
 It’s normal.
 You can’t predict everything this early.
 But it’s good to have a foundation and then adjust the budget when you revisit the contract as the project unfolds.

 The client will try to lower the price.
-Don’t jump and change your hourly rate - instead, negotiate the scope of the work or ask for concessions and more favorable terms (like extending the deadline, getting your name on the work, or the permission to reuse it).
+Don’t jump and change your hourly rate - instead, negotiate the scope of the work and payment schedule or ask for concessions and more favorable terms (like extending the deadline, getting your name on the work, or the permission to reuse it).
 See how the project can be scaled down and where you can cut corners while still fulfilling the client’s goals.

 Some clients aren’t be comfortable with hourly rates.
 You can say it’ll take you 40 hours to finish something, but it might take more - the client has no guarantee the project won’t exceed the budget.
 You can address this concern by capping your fee.
 For example, if you estimate 40 hours, cap your fee at 50, and work for 55, the client will only be charged for 50 hours.